 Expectations are like needs.
 People may say that they go into a relationship not expecting anything, but I beg to differ.
 We marry and have a relationship with certain people because of how they fill our needs.
 We are emotionally and relationally fed by that person in a way that no one else does.
 That’s why we choose what we choose because we like what we like.

 When two people first meet each other, the goal is to fill each other’s needs to the max.
-They go out of their way to fill the needs of this potential mate.
-Open car doors, taking them to great restaurants.
+They go out of their way to fill the needs of this potential mate; they open car doors and take them to fancy restaurants.
 Laughing at their ridiculous jokes, letting them ‘get away’ with snide remarks, etc. They continue to feed each other like a peanut butter and jelly sandwich with too much jelly, the jelly dripping from the sides!
 There is nothing like being loved genuinely.
 There is a song that indicates that often, people look for love in all the wrong places.
-The fact remains that they are looking for love.
+But the fact remains that they are looking for love.
 Teddy Pendergrass said that:

 It's so good, good lovin' somebody And that somebody loves you back, and that's a fact It's so good wantin' somebody And that somebody wants you back